dataformsjs/dataformsjs/docs/i18n-readme/README.en.md

 The [docs/to-do-list.txt](https://github.com/dataformsjs/dataformsjs/blob/master/docs/to-do-list.txt) file contains the full list of items that are currently pending and is good place to start.

+## :moneybag: Paid Translators Needed!

+**Are you fluent in English and another language? <a href="https://www.fastsitephp.com/en/translators-needed" target="_blank">If so then please get in touch</a>.**

+DataFormsJS is looking for paid translators so that it can be translated into multiple languages quickly.
+Translations can be done in many steps so even if you have just an hour or two it will be enough to help and earn some money.

+Languages currently needed: Arabic, French, German, Italian, Japanese, Persian, Russian

 ## :question: FAQ

 **Why was DataFormsJS Created?**

 Initial development and use of DataFormsJS occurred privately in 2013 to allow for rapid development of high quality and bug free Single Page Applications (SPA).
 DataFormsJS was designed to have a small size, great performance, and to be much faster for development compared to other Frameworks.
 A few of the reasons for fast development include displaying JSON services using only Markup and Templating (Handlebars, Underscore, etc.) and defining App and Site features using HTML attributes and small JavaScript Plugins.

 Early versions of DataFormsJS were used a number of companies in many different types of apps.

 Now that both React and Vue have become very popular separate React Components have been developed to help with React Development and the Framework has been expanded to support Vue.
 Additionally separate Web Components have been developed to allow for similar functionality in modern browsers without using a JavaScript framework.

 **Why did it take so long to release?**

-The author of DataFormsJS had a number of busy jobs at the time and was also working on another large project at the same time [FastSitePHP](https://www.fastsitephp.com/en/).
+The author of DataFormsJS had a number of busy jobs at the time and was also working on another large project at the same time [FastSitePHP](https://www.fastsitephp.com/).

 **How large is DataFormsJS?**